Sublinear Edge Fault-Tolerant Hyperspanners for Hypergraphs: Additive EFT Hyperspanners

 \section{Additive EFT Hyperspanners}

-We provide an approach to constructing additive EFT spanners in hypergraphs, complementing the multiplicative results.
+We provide an algorithm for constructing additive EFT spanners in hypergraphs, complementing the multiplicative results.
 Specifically, we show the connection between multiplicative and additive EFT spanners in simple graphs \cite{braunschvig2012fault} can be generalized to hypergraphs.
-Similar to the multiplicative case, one can also apply the approach of associated graphs to additive EFT hyperspanners, but the resulting surplus would contain the factor $fr^2$ (number of faults).
-Our algorithm adapted from \cite{braunschvig2012fault} only includes a factor of $fr$, reducing a term $r$ in the surplus.
-Additive EFT hyperspanners can be constructed by taking the union of multiplicative EFT hyperspanners and additive fault-free hyperspanners.
-The corresponding result in simple graphs was shown in \cite{braunschvig2012fault} and we show a careful adaptation suffices to make the translation hold in hypergraphs as well.
-The main adaptation is to change the way of grouping vertex pairs into different classes.
+Similar to the multiplicative case, one can also apply the approach of associated graphs to additive EFT hyperspanners, but the resulting surplus contains the factor $fr^2$.
+Our algorithm adapted from \cite{braunschvig2012fault} includes only a factor of $fr$, reducing a term $r$ in the surplus.

+Specifically, additive EFT hyperspanners can be constructed by taking the union of multiplicative EFT hyperspanners and additive non-faulty hyperspanners.
+The original result in simple graphs was shown in \cite{braunschvig2012fault}.
+The careful adaptation we made is to change the way of grouping vertex pairs into different classes.
 In simple graphs, this is based on the first faulty edges on the shortest path between a vertex pair in the spanner, with the direction of traversal considered, resulting in $2f$ total number of classes.
 In hypergraphs, the classification is based on vertex-hyperedge pairs, i.e., the first faulty hyperedge and its first vertex on the shortest path in the hyperspanner.
 The total number of classes $fr$ is then used to get the desired surplus.
 With the established connection, we can use the multiplicative EFT hyperspanners in Theorem \ref{thm:ub} and additive hyperspanners obtained from any known additive spanners plugged into Corollary \ref{cor:associated}.
-For example, in a hypergraph of rank $r=3$ and maximum weight $1$, combining an ($f=2$)-EFT $3$-hyperspanner and additive $2$-hyperspanner yields an additive $2$-EFT hyperspanner of surplus $38$.
-The full details can be found in the Appendix.
+For example, in a hypergraph of rank $r=3$ and maximum weight $1$, combining an ($f$=$2$)-EFT $3$-hyperspanner and additive $2$-hyperspanner yields an additive $2$-EFT hyperspanner of surplus $38$.
+The full details can be found in Appendix \ref{apx:additive}.